amazingrando/questsrd/src/markdown/3-roles.md

 ## the magician

-The Magician flicks their wrist, delight.ing an audience with a parade of illusory animals.
+The Magician flicks their wrist, delighting an audience with a parade of illusory animals.
 They mesmerize an adversary, freezing them in place.
 They peer beyond the eyes of another, entering their dreams and shaping their reality.

-Choose The Magician if you want to use spells that affect the mind and the sens.es.
+Choose The Magician if you want to use spells that affect the mind and the senses.
 The role is a great choice for people who want to play a dazzling performer or a devious manipulator.

 ### quick start